 The 4 Male Anime Character Types

 When it comes to dere types, most people usually associate it with female anime characters.
-With the amount of harem anime on the market in comparison to bishounen anime or reverse harem, it is no wonder that most people think of female dere characters first, but believe it or not, there are plenty of male anime characters that fit into the already set dere types.
+With the amount of harem anime on the market in comparison to bishounen anime or reverse harem, it is no wonder that most people think of female dere characters first, but believe it or not, there are plenty of male anime characters that fit into the types of dere that already exist.
 Guys aren’t the only ones who get moe types in anime, you know!

 First off, the most popular dere type is the tsundere!
 Although the term tsundere has seemed to evolve over the years, in today’s anime, a tsundere character is one who acts harsh and mean, but actually has a soft side for the person they like, which is rarely shown.
 You can refer to him as the ass who pretends not to care.